rafgraph/rollpkg/README.md

 Rollpkg uses the TypeScript compiler (not Babel) to transform both TS and JS code, and the TypeScript compiler uses your `tsconfig.json` to determine how to compile your code (this avoids the [limitations of using TypeScript with Babel](https://kulshekhar.github.io/ts-jest/user/babel7-or-ts) which means your code is fully type checked all the way through the build process).

 By default Rollpkg will transform your code into `ES5` with access to the `DOM` APIs, but without access to non-`ES5` APIs (e.g. `Promise`, `Map`, `Set`, etc).
 To control how your code is compiled and what JS APIs are available at runtime the TypeScript compiler allows you to specify [`target`](https://www.typescriptlang.org/tsconfig#target) and [`lib`](https://www.typescriptlang.org/tsconfig#lib) options.
 The `target` option specifies the ECMAScript version that your code is compiled to (the Rollpkg default is `ES5`), and the `lib` option specifies the JS APIs that will be available at runtime, which is needed for using JS APIs that can't be compiled to the specified `target`.
 For example, `array.includes` and the `Promise` API cannot be compiled to `ES5` but you may find it necessary to use them in your code.
-Note that any APIs you use in your code will either need to be available in the browser or provided via a polyfill.
+Note that all JS APIs you use in your code will either need to be available in the browser or provided via a polyfill.

-**Recommended best practice is to leave the `target` at `ES5` and explicitly add any additional APIs using the `lib` option.
+**Recommended best practice is to leave the `target` at `ES5` and explicitly add any additional JS APIs using the `lib` option.
 And then make note of these APIs in your package docs so users of your package know what polyfills (or browser limitations) are required to use your package.
 However, if you only want to support newer browsers, then feel free to increase the `target` to `ES6`, but make sure to note that in your package docs.**

 For example, let's say you need to use the `Promise` API, your `tsconfig.json` would look like this: